elyra-ai/canvas/docs/pages/index.md

 ## Try Elyra Canvas

-* The "Tiny App" which is embedded below, is a demonstration application which is produced with only a [few lines of code](https://github.com/elyra-ai/canvas/blob/master/canvas_modules/harness/src/client/app-tiny.tsx).
+* The "Tiny App", embedded below, is a demonstration application which is produced with only a [few lines of code](https://github.com/elyra-ai/canvas/blob/master/canvas_modules/harness/src/client/app-tiny.tsx).
 You can use it to experiment with the features of Elyra Canvas including:
 	* Dragging a node to a new position
 	* Editing a comment (by double clicking on it)
 	* Dragging a node from the palette